LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 It appears to run fine in a XP VMs with 3D acceleration enabled.

 # Building
 The project was build using Visual Studio 6 and the DirectX9-SDK on an WindowsXP system.
+In order to build the executable you need to set up two things.
+* Add the DX9 include and lib paths to VS6
+* Add the postbuild.bat as an postbuild step.

+Should build fine then.
+A side note: The vertex processing is set up for hardware vertex processing so this wont run on GPU that dont have that (GMA-3150 for example)

 There is a post build step to convert and compress the .exe into an packed .com executable.